guncebektas/saas-boilerplate/README_EN.md

 npm run start
 ```

+> The app should be available at  http://localhost:3001/

 You can use `meteor` command to run the application with its build in mongodb, after disabling redis-oplog

 To simulate production use